mesos/kafka/README.md

 Executor sends broker metrics to scheduler every 30 seconds, such as:
 - under-replicated-partitions is number of under replicated partitions (| ISR | < | all replicas |)
 - offline-partitions-count is number of partitions that don't have an active leader and are hence not writable or readable
-- active-controller-count is number of active controllers in the cluster, only one broker in cluster should have value "1"
+- is-active-controller is controller active on broker, only one broker in cluster should have value "1"

 ```
 ./kafka-mesos.sh broker list